MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 1. Once it recieves a click from `switch_button`, it inserts a row in the database (through the api).
 The row contains the current data of the brand being reviewed (brand name, review, sentiment, etc) as well as the user agent and the user ip.

-2. Then is randomly changes the brand by switching the name, the logo and the url.
+2. Then it randomly changes the brand by switching the name, the logo and the url.

 Here's the code: